 In the Anxiety Research and Treatment Lab, we study the causes, correlates and treatment of anxiety and related disorders, which include problems in which anxiety, fear, and avoidance cause significant distress and impairment in day-to-day functioning.
-Based on the current classification system (DSM-5; American Psychiatric Association, 2013), anxiety-related problems fall into several broad categories, including anxiety disorders, obsessive-compulsive and related disorders, trauma and stressor-related disorders, and somatic symptom disorders.
+Based on the current classification system (DSM-5-TR; American Psychiatric Association, 2022), anxiety-related problems fall into several broad categories, including anxiety disorders, obsessive-compulsive and related disorders, trauma and stressor-related disorders, and somatic symptom disorders.

 Some of the anxiety-related disorders that we study in the lab include:

 Hoarding disorder involves a persistent difficulty discarding possessions, regardless of their value.
 People who hoard accumulated significant clutter in their living areas, to the point of experiencing distress or impairment in functioning.
 Hoarding is often associated with excessive acquisition of objects that are not needed, despite a lack of space.
 Our lab recently finished recruiting participants with and without hoarding problems for a study using virtual reality to examine information processing and emotional similarities between people who do and do not have hoarding problems.
 We also completed a study on the ways in which family members of people who hoard accommodate their hoarding behaviours.
 Finally, data collection is now complete for a study on digital hoarding.